StephenGunn/jovian/src/content/posts/making-an-interactive-obs-overlay-with-cloudflare-durable-objects-and-svelte.md

 with demand.
 No servers to maintain, no infrastructure headaches - just push your code and Cloudflare handles the rest.

-> note: I'm using Websocket Hibernation on this project, which should mean that this
-> project will cost next to nothing to host.

-The real magic happens in how we'll connect the Stream Deck to our overlay through HTTP endpoints that instantly broadcast changes via WebSockets - giving you a professional streaming setup with minimal infrastructure.
+The real magic happens in how we'll connect the Stream Deck to our overlay through HTTP endpoints that instantly broadcast changes via WebSockets.

 ## Demo & Code